1981 anti-Tamil pogrom

 The 1981 anti-Tamil pogrom occurred in Sri Lanka during the months of June, July and August 1981.
-Organised Sinhala mobs looted and burnt Tamil shops and houses in Jaffna, Ratnapura, Balangoda, Kahawatte, Colombo and in the border villages in the Batticaloa and Amparai districts.
+Organised Sinhalese mobs looted and burnt Tamil shops and houses in Jaffna, Ratnapura, Balangoda, Kahawatta, Colombo and in the border villages in the Batticaloa and Ampara Districts.
 Further looting, arson and killings then spread to the rural interior:

-Brian Eads in the London Observer of 20 September 1981 reported that an orgy of arson and looting was planned, orchestrated and carried out in Jaffna by the predominantly Sinhalese Buddhist police force in the area.
+Brian Eads, in the London Observer of 20 September 1981, reported that an orgy of arson and looting was planned, orchestrated and carried out in Jaffna by the predominantly Sinhalese Buddhist police force in the area.

 During the violence the Jaffna public library was burned, as well as the offices of a Tamil newspaper, and the home of a Tamil MP.
-The violence was said to have been organized by members of the ruling United National Party.
-In all, 25 people died, scores of women were raped, and thousands were made homeless, losing all their meager belongings.
+The violence was said to have been organised by members of the ruling United National Party.
+In all, 25 people died, scores of women were raped, and thousands were made homeless, losing all their belongings.